Mongolia has acceded to the Treaty on the Prohibition of Nuclear Weapons (TPNW), and has been legally bound by it since 10 March 2022.

 Meetings of states parties

-Mongolia participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Mongolia participated in the first meeting of states parties to the TPNW in 2022.
 It urged “all the states to accede to this significant treaty, which will forge a new momentum toward achieving a world free of nuclear weapons”.

 It welcomed the adoption by consensus of a declaration and action plan at the meeting of states parties.
 “We are confident that these documents will enhance the implementation of the treaty’s objective of achieving a total elimination of nuclear weapons”.